heptarch/heptarch.github.io/drafts/portfolio.md

 \omega_k = \frac{(1-\lambda)\mu_k + \gamma}{2\lambda \sigma_k^2}.
 $$

-To determine the value of $\gamma$, note that our constraint is
+To determine the value of $\gamma$, note from our constraint that

 $$
 \begin{align*}